DiffMark: Diffusion-based Robust Watermark Against Deepfakes

 The loss function includes two optimization objectives: the imperceptibility of watermark embedding and the accuracy of watermark extraction.

 To address the optimization objective of imperceptibility in watermark embedding, we adopt the mean squared error (MSE) loss at first, which is also the basic loss function in diffusion models:

-Subsequently, we incorporate the Learned Perceptual Image Patch Similarity (LPIPS) loss to enhance the quality of the watermarked image, ensuring that it is visually indistinguishable from the original image.
+Subsequently, we incorporate the Learned Perceptual Image Patch Similarity (LPIPS) \cite{8578166} loss to enhance the quality of the watermarked image, ensuring that it is visually indistinguishable from the original image.
+Unlike PSNR and SSIM, which focus on low-level pixel differences, LPIPS captures high-level semantic similarity through deep features from pretrained neural networks, making it more aligned with human perception.
 Specifically, the quality loss is defined as:

 where \( \alpha \) is a loss weight constant.